 A highway rest stop in the middle of the sea between Tokyo Bay and Chiba

 Umihotaru is the world's only highway rest stop that sits on top of the sea.
-It is part of the Aqua-Line, a highway that runs underneath Tokyo Bay from Kisarazu in Chiba to Kanagawa Prefecture.
+It is part of the Tokyo Wan Aqua-Line Expressway, a highway that runs underneath Tokyo Bay from Kisarazu in Chiba Prefecture to Kawasaki in Kanagawa Prefecture.
 As you drive through the tunnel, it rises again to the surface at Umihotaru, and you can stop to take in the view.

 The rest stop has a unique parking structure that houses five floors of restaurants, shops, and observation decks